v0lta/Wavelet-network-compression/README.md

 ###### Experiments:
 To repeat the experiments from the paper run any of the run_all files in python.
+Overall the performace is equivalent to to other state of the art approaches, like the Hadamard transfrom, with extra flexibility.

 ###### Citation:
 A preprint is available at: https://arxiv.org/pdf/2004.09569.pdf.
 If you find this work useful please consider citing the paper: